wilsjame/how-to-nasa/index.md

 Lets get started!

 # Astronomy Picture Of The Day
+The APOD is easy to work with and makes a good API to begin with.
 ## Documenation of the API call
+Documentation can be found [here](https://api.nasa.gov/api.html#apod), it is brief but this understandable for such a simple call.
 ### What it does

 ### What gets sent to the server
 ### What gets received
 ## Example call